freshstrangemusic/config/README.md

 - **base**: the base layer, which is common to all systems;
-- **macOS**: a layer that contains macOS-specific configuration (and symlinks from macOS-specific locations to Linux / XDG Home Specification locations).
+- **macOS**: a layer that contains macOS-specific configuration (and symlinks from macOS-specific locations to Linux / XDG Home Specification locations);
+- **windows**: a layer that contains Windows-specific configuration (this layer is not automatically linked).

 The dotfiles are managed with [GNU stow][stow].

 ### nixpkgs/

 My nix configuration.